alaintxu/GMusicPlaylistExporter/README.md

 GMusicPlaylistExporter
 ======================

 Export all songs in GMusic playlists to folders.
-A rooted android device and Android SDK is needed in order to work.
+A rooted android device with a custom rom and Android SDK is needed in order to work.
 It is a python application developed in QT (PyQt).

 Copyright
 =========